5 Things That Cause Delays To a Divorce

 What causes delays in a divorce?

-Aside from the pandemic, there are various issues that can lead to delays in the divorce process, including:
+Aside from the pandemic, various issues can lead to delays in the divorce process.

 1. Acknowledgement of service not returned